ericsink/SQLitePCL.raw/README.md

 Before 1.0, the package ids were

 - SQLitePCL.raw
+- SQLitePCL.raw\_basic
+- SQLitePCL.ugly
 - SQLitePCL.plugin.\*
 - SQLitePCL.native.\*
 - SQLitePCL.bundle\*

 All of these packages are being deprecated.

-Once a package (like sqlite-net-pcl, for example) has migrated to the 1.0 release, developers using that package may need to explicitly remove these old packages from their build.
+Note:  Once a package (like sqlite-net-pcl, for example) has migrated to the 1.0 release, developers using that package may need to explicitly remove these old packages from their build.